ethemeow/ethemeow/README.md

 ![♡](https://i.postimg.cc/hvz2DRcf/kanamafu.jpg)
-⠀⠀⠀⠀⠀'' What represents the boundaries of mortal knowledge?
-Many people think it's the Genius Society, but I think it's myself. ''╭(∪.∪ )...zzz
-⠀⠀⠀⠀⠀ ⠀ ⠀⠀⠀:⠀⠀[twitter](https://x.com/ethewitch)
+⠀⠀⠀⠀⠀'' ...I want you to be with me.
+When I talk with my mother, I want Kanade to be there too. ''╭(∪.∪ )...zzz ⠀⠀⠀⠀⠀ ⠀ ⠀⠀⠀:⠀⠀[twitter](https://x.com/ethewitch)